HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

 ## Conclusion

-Modeling EEG signals as graphs and applying graph convolution mechanisms has proven to be an effective approach.
+Modeling EEG signals as graphs and applying graph convolution mechanisms has proven to be an effective approach which is confirmed by its **significant performance advantage** over fully connected neural networks (FCNN) and Random Forests in the task of classifying healthy vs. diseased subjects.

-It also offers **high flexibility and interpretability** due to the ability to vary both **functional** and **connectivity-based features**, making the architecture easily adaptable to a wide range of EEG-related tasks, such as **emotion detection** or **neurophysiological factor classification**.
+The model also offers **high flexibility and interpretability** due to the ability to vary both **functional** and **connectivity-based features**, making the architecture easily adaptable to a wide range of EEG-related tasks, such as **emotion detection** or **neurophysiological factor classification**.

-The model’s effectiveness is confirmed by its **significant performance advantage** over fully connected neural networks (FCNN) and Random Forests in the task of classifying healthy vs. diseased subjects.

-However, the model has some limitations:
+However, the model has some limitation:

-1. **No artifact removal** was applied in the original version, which may negatively affect predictions — especially in low-channel or noisy EEG recordings — despite GCNN's theoretical robustness to such artifacts.

-2. **A fixed, pre-defined adjacency matrix** is used at each graph convolution layer.
+**A fixed, pre-defined adjacency matrix** is used at each graph convolution layer.
    This limits the model’s ability to account for subject-specific variations in connectivity or signal features.

 ---